-BLACKBOARD: In addition to MAL, we will use Blackboard Learn for communication purposes in this class.
+BLACKBOARD: In addition to My Accounting Lab, we will use Blackboard Learn for communication purposes in this class.
 You will find the following items posted on Blackboard:

 - 1. Class Syllabus and Class Schedule

-- 2. Slides
+- 2. Class Announcements

 - 3. Course Gradebook

-- 4. Other Miscellaneous postings and class announcements.
+- 4. Other Miscellaneous postings.

 I will post your exam scores individually during the semester.
-I will post your total scores earned on the Quizzes and the Homework assignments to Blackboard gradebook at the end of the semester.
+I will post your total scores earned on the Quizzes and the Homework assignments to Blackboard gradebook at the end of the semester